 Rembrandt learned rapidly, and within just a few years his art prints were already the work of a master, delivering beautifully refined linework and handlings of light and shade that few others could match.
 Just like his paintings there were often experiments with style and method, sometimes using a very free form and rapid stroke, dense cross hatching or multiple acid bitings to see how it affected the quality of line and shade.
 He tried out blunt tools and double pointed ones, and occasionally used a V-shaped engravers burin in some places, with fine etching needles or thick dry point ones in others.

 This broke with the typical approach to engraving and printmaking, which was usually about tight, precise lines, but Rembrandt wanted to push the medium, and just as a talented painter can draw endless textures and lines from a brush, so he sought to do the same with art prints.
 As his mastery grew rumours began to circulate that he had discovered some secret process, and while he had some bespoke approaches, such as a very soft etching ground allowing very free moving lines and strokes, there really was no great secret, just a formidable talent and passion for drawing the best from the medium.

-The 1640s represented a middle point for Rembrandt’s artistic career, at the time he was working with quite a complex approach to etching, often working with a drypoint needle which created a softer and more painterly line, and varied inking effects for light or heavy lines, sometimes leaving plates unwiped to create a hazy surface tone effect.
+The 1640s represented a middle point for Rembrandt’s artistic career, at the time he was working with quite a complex approach to etching, often working with a drypoint needle which created a softer and more painterly line.
+He also varied inking effects for light or heavy lines, sometimes leaving plates unwiped to create a hazy surface tone effect.
 A critical new work would begin to change much of that though.

 The Hundred Guilder Print and a matured art print style